PQALAB/ShakeReportiOS/README.md

 # Usage

-**Shake** the iDevice when you want to report something.
+**Shake** the device when you want to report something.
 A Mail Composer view will appear with all the information that will be send.
 The tester can add some explanation, and change the recipient of the email.

 # Configurations